fubarhouse/ansible-role-golang/README.md

 ````
 - hosts: localhost
   roles:
-    - fubarhouse.python
+    - fubarhouse.golang
 ````

 ## Installation

-* Install using `ansible-galaxy install fubarhouse.python`
+* Install using `ansible-galaxy install fubarhouse.golang`
-* Add the Python role to your playbook.
+* Add this role to your playbook.
 * Modify above variables as desired.

 ## License